 Thanks to our generous families at the Primrose School Twin Hickory and the Primrose School at Westerre Commons, we were able to donate over 1000 books to Reach Out and Read.
 Pictured here is our Twin Hickory Explorers class with the representative for Reach Out and Read after learning all about the ways her organization helps in our community.

-Read below to learn more about the Merrill family!
+Read below to learn more about our newest family of the month - the Mooney family!

 We are excited to have been voted a "Family Favorites" winner in 3 categories this year.
-We were voted first place in the Favorite Daycare Category, first place in the Favorite Afterschool program Category, and second place in Favorite Annual School Event for our annual Spring Fling.
-Thank you to all of our families for their support!
+Favorite Daycare, Favorite Afterschool program, Favorite Annual School Event for our annual Spring Fling.
+We want to thank all of our families for their support!